Who comes to St Saviour’s?

 What do you offer for babies and toddlers?

 For 0-3 year olds: we have a soft-mat area in church with a few ‘quiet’ toys, and also a separate, unsupervised crèche room with a wider selection of toys and a television link for the 10.30am service.
 There are also some play bags of ‘quiet’ toys just outside the crèche room.
 Everything is available every Sunday morning.

 There are also activities for babies and toddlers during the week.
-Please see our Children page.
+More information here.

 Do you have any activities for young people?

 There is a variety of music styles at St Saviour’s, from traditional hymns to more modern songs, all accompanied by our gifted musicians and singers.

 Will I have to do anything during the service?